• Skip to primary navigation

 • Line an extra-large baking sheet (or 2 half sheets) with parchment paper, spray with cooking spray, and set aside.

 • Gently punch down the dough and place it on a clean work surface (not floured).
 Using a bench scraper or knife, divide the dough evenly into 8 pieces (about 110-114g per piece).
-Now shape each piece into a ball, by cupping your hand around it and moving it in a circular motion on the work surface to form a tight ball.
+Shape each piece into a ball, by cupping your hand around it and moving it in a circular motion on the work surface to form a tight ball.

 • With lightly oiled hands, press your thumb and pointer finger through the center of the dough creating a hole.
 Now, using your pointer finger and thumb from both hands, start gently stretching and widening the hole while rotating in a circular motion, creating a bagel shape (the hole should be about 2 inches in diameter).